How to Get Long-Term Disability Benefits

 A group policy is a part of an employer’s benefits package, meaning they are tied to your employment.
 If a person loses their job, whether voluntarily or involuntarily, they lose their long-term disability coverage.

-Since these policies are contingent upon employment, there is no “underwriting” necessary to be eligible for the policy.
+Since these policies are contingent upon employment, there is no “underwriting” necessary to qualify for the policy.
 Underwriting is the process in which an insurance company reviews a person’s application, health assessments, and other personal factors to weigh the risk of offering a policy to an individual.

 An employer pays most (or all) of the premium, which often makes a group policy more affordable than an individual plan.
 While it may be a more affordable price per month, the coverage can end at any time.
 Likewise, if a person wanted to add extra LTD insurance to an existing group policy, they would have to do so out of their own pocket; employers may or may not allow such additions to the benefits they offer.

 Group policies are governed by ERISA law.
 ERISA—the Employee Retirement Income Security Act—is a federal law that provides oversight for retirement plans and covers group benefit plans.
 While ERISA regulates these plans and safeguards benefits, it is extremely strict.
 For example, ERISA has strict deadlines.
-Moreover, ERISA does not allow the submission of evidence after the appeal stage.
+Moreover, when filing a disability claim, ERISA does not allow the submission of evidence after the appeal stage.

 Individual Long-Term Disability Policies